resonatehq-examples/example-human-in-the-loop-ts/README.md

 ## Load balancing and recovery

-This example is capable of showcasing Resonate's automatic loadbalancing and recovery.
+This example is capable of showcasing Resonate's automatic load balancing and recovery.

 Run multiple workers and start multiple workflows.
 You will eventually see each worker start executing a workflow.